KevinGoncalo/win11-entra-intune-registration/README.md

 # Windows 11 Entra ID & Intune Registration – Portfolio Version

 ## Overview
-This project demonstrates registering a freshly installed Windows 11 device with Microsoft Entra ID and Intune, applying baseline configuration policies, deploying apps, and validating compliance.
-The focus is on **post-install registration**, showing how an unmanaged device can be connected to the cloud without performing a full wipe or join.
+This project demonstrates post-install Windows 11 device registration into Microsoft Entra ID and Intune without domain join or device wipe.
+It mirrors real-world cloud-first onboarding scenarios used in SMB and enterprise environments where devices arrive preinstalled and must be secured, standardized, and managed via MDM.

+I chose registration as opposed to join because in my current role we receive new devices with Windows 11 pre-installed and a local admin account.
+I'm aware that at scale in an enterprise environment it would be more common to join devices as opposed to register.
+However, this scenario also simulates registering an employee device in a BYOD situation.

+The purpose of this project is to offer proof of my understanding of cloud-first identity work flows.
+As well as demonstrating my ability to thoroughly and accurately document technical procedures.

 ---